 The 32 per cent target population from INF GR/PS/169 includes both passenger cars and LTVs.
 The gtr exempts a rather large percentage of LTVs from having to test with a lower legform, therefore the target population should only include passenger cars and LTVs that have bumper heights below the defined cutoff.
+From the cut off.

-From the preliminary NHTSA studies on leg injuries in the United States of America, 42 per cent of AIS 2-6 injuries are lower extremity injuries and 36 per cent of AIS 3-6 injury sustained, since other life threatening or fatal injuries could have occurred, in which case prevention of the lower leg injury would provide no overall benefit.
+preliminary NHTSA studies on leg injuries in the United States of America, 42 per cent of AIS 2-6 injuries are lower extremity injuries and 36 per cent of AIS 3-6 injuries are lower extremity injuries.
+However, these do not represent the maximum AIS injury sustained, since other life threatening or fatal injuries could have occurred, in which case prevention of the lower leg injury would provide no overall benefit.
 From the PCDS cases, 56 per cent had MAIS 2-6 injuries and 36 per cent were MAIS 3-6.
 Thus, with 68,000 injured pedestrians, and using the above percentages of lower leg AIS and MAIS, the target population estimates for the United States of America are:

-- Of the MAIS 2-6, 42 per cent of them have a lower extremity leg injury as their worst injury: $68,000 \ge 0.56 \ge 0.42 = 15,994$ leg injuries (AIS 2-6) - Of the MAIS 3-6, 36 per cent of them have a lower extremity injury as their worst injury: $68,000 \ge 0.36 \ge 0.36 = 8,813$ leg injuries (AIS 3-6)
+Of the MAIS 2-6, 42 per cent of them have a lower extremity leg injury as their worst injury: $68,000 \times 0.56 \times 0.42 = 15,994$ leg injuries (AIS 2-6)

+Of the MAIS 3-6, 36 per cent of themBased on cases in the PCDS database, 56 per cent of pedestrians sustain injuries at the MAIS 2-6 severity level, and 42 per cent of those pedestrians have a lower extremity injury as their worst injury:

+most severe, or tied for most sever injury.
+Therefore, based on the current US injury rate of 68,000 pedestrians, the annual numbers of $68,000 \times 0.36 \times 0.36 = 8,813$ leg injuries (AIS 3-6)pedestrians with a lower extremity injury as their most sever injury are: